“`xml

 - High school diploma or GED certificate

-You might also need to take some tests.
+You might also have to take a few tests, like:

-- Written exams to check your reading and writing skills
+- Written exams to assess your reading and writing skills

 - Physical fitness tests